rsnobles/website-template/CONFIGURATION.md

 # Configuration

-> TIP: To save some time, start application in a cleaned and initialized local environment by running: `cd website-template` and `taito kaboom`.
-Once the command starts to install libraries, leave it on the background, and continue with configuration.
-If you have problems, see [prerequisites](#prerequisites).

 This file has been copied from [WEBSITE-TEMPLATE](https://github.com/TaitoUnited/WEBSITE-TEMPLATE/).
 Keep modifications minimal and improve the [original](https://github.com/TaitoUnited/WEBSITE-TEMPLATE/blob/dev/CONFIGURATION.md) instead.
 Note that Taito CLI is optional (see [TAITOLESS.md](TAITOLESS.md)).

 ## Prerequisites